 Is Dynamic Range That Important?

-For any normal person that knows how to correctly expose their images, the dynamic range is more than acceptable and a moot point if you shoot JPEG since JPG images do not preserve the same level of image data found in RAW files.
+For any normal person who knows how to correctly expose their images, the dynamic range is more than acceptable and a moot point if you shoot JPEG since JPG images do not preserve the same level of image data found in RAW files.

 I’ll do a whole rant on this in another article, but basically having 14 stops of dynamic range isn’t a game-changer, nor is it even useful.
-It’s like having a car with 600hp, it’s fun to lift the hood and look at the engine while it idles, that’s about it and that’s basically what’s happening in the camera world today.
+It’s like having a car with 600hp, it’s fun to lift the hood and look at the engine while it idles.
+That’s about it and that’s basically what’s happening in the camera world today.

 Here is an example of what recovering a shot that was 4-stops underexposed looks like compared to the Sony A7rII, which has some of the best dynamic range out there.